pinardy/big-data-kafka-spark/README.md

 ```
 ├──- labels.csv                Labels for driving trips safety
 ├──- data_dictionary.xlsx      Data dictionary to explain fields in dataset
-  ├──- raw                     Contains Raw data used in the application, manual extraction from kaggle required.
+  ├──- raw                     Contains raw data used in the application.
+Manual extraction from the raw dataset below required
 ```

 The raw dataset source is in CSV format and can be found at [kaggle](https://www.kaggle.com/datasets/vancharmlab/grabai).